 - OSTC (click here) has many exciting programs for ROHS students to pursue.

 For JUNIORS In Particular...

 Additionally, students can log into their College Board account: www.collegeboard.org and view past results and get FREE test prep with Khan Academy.

 ROHS Career Counseling Center website has a lot of information that might also prove helpful.
 Do a little research.

 For SENIORS In Particular...

-Note: some schools (University of Michigan, Michigan State University) require you to send them directly from ACT/SAT.
+Note: some schools (University of Michigan, Michigan State University) require you to send test scores directly from ACT/SAT agency.
 If your student designated a school to receive their test scores at the time they took the test (both tests allow you to send 4 for free per test).
 If you did not do this, you must log into the testing website, request them to be sent, and pay).

 - Classes will meet Tuesday, Wednesday, Thursday each week

-- Program will be running in ROHS Computer lab
+- Program will be running Virtually through E2020

 - Courses are $200 each ($100 if your student qualifies for free/reduced lunch).